nrxus/faux/README.md

 While `faux` makes no guarantees that it will work with other macro libraries, it should "just" work.
 There are some caveats, however.
-For a quick solution try making the `faux` attributes (e.g., `#[faux::methods]`) the first attribute.
+For a quick solution, try making the `faux` attributes (e.g.
+`#[faux::methods]`) the first attribute.

 ### Explanation